Thread Pinning¶

 An unpin function exists and can be called by each thread individually.
 Once

-function is triggered the thread will be free to be scheduled by the
+the unpin function is triggered the thread will be free to be scheduled by the

 OS over all the process units.